UIT-AnhTu-0325/sync-repo/README.md

 Just for syncing!!

-Check branch for some fantastic things :)
+Check branches for some fantastic things :)